rlynjb/wandrr/about-me.md

 - April 2015 - Present

 Maintain and built websites.
 Responsible for Front-end architecture and stack.
 I am responsible for building these websites, but I do not, alone, fully take credit.
-I worked with other developers building these projects.
+I worked with other developers building and maintaining these projects.

 **Projects I've worked on..**